TheNeverChosen/remote-lab-back/README.md

 #### Delete One

-Delete one PLC version data, based on provided filter.
+Deletes one PLC version data, based on provided filter.
 The Boolean value `delDependents` can be provided to force the deletion of dependent PLCs.

 - Route: `/plc/version`
 - Method: `DELETE`